 During the VTRA 2005 accident probability models given the occurrence of an incident (mechanical or human error) were developed separately for tankers and ATB's.
 Mechanical incidents considered were; propulsion, steering and navigational aid failures.
-To accommodate the expansion of the focus vessel class to include also bulk carriers, container vessels, chemical carriers and oil barges, the tanker accident probability models shall be utilized for the container, bulk carrier and chemical carriers, whereas the ATB models shall be utilized for oil barges.
+To accommodate the expansion of the focus vessel class to include also bulk carriers, container vessels, chemical carriers and oil barges, the tanker accident probability models were utilized for the container vessels, bulk carriers and chemical carriers, whereas the ATB models were utilized for oil barges.